 West Dean, Chichester PO18 0RX (50.9075°N, -0.7700°W)

-These gardens are worth the £12 admission in autumn.
-The arboretum displays the full palette—Japanese maples in red, liquidambar in purple, beech in gold.
-The walled kitchen garden is harvesting autumn vegetables, and if you time it right (usually mid-October), the Apple Affair festival offers tasting of heritage varieties.
+These gardens justify the £12 admission in autumn.
+The arboretum displays the full palette—Japanese maples in red, liquidambar in purple, beech in gold, sometimes all visible from the same bench.
+The walled kitchen garden is harvesting autumn vegetables, and if you time it right (usually mid-October), the Apple Affair festival offers tasting of heritage apple varieties you didn't know existed.

 I spent three hours here last October, mostly photographing the arboretum in late afternoon light.
-The Japanese maples around the pond are the highlight—reds so intense they look Photoshopped.
+The Japanese maples around the pond are the highlight—reds so intense they look Photoshopped even when you're standing right in front of them.

 Evening: The Richmond Arms